metaspace2020/metaspace/metaspace/engine/README.md

 ## Running sm-engine tests

+There are two modules of pytest tests:
+* `sm.engine.tests` - unit tests that don't involve the DB, etc.
+* `tests` - integration tests

+It's recommended to use the `-vv -n auto` command line options when calling pytest to get sufficient debug information and utilize all available CPU cores.

+## Troubleshooting/testing sm-engine CI

 Install [CircleCI CLI tool](https://circleci.com/docs/2.0/local-jobs/) and run `circleci build` from the project root.

 ## Acknowledgements and license